-- Remove from the smoker, remove from the foil tray, wrap in new foil and then place in a cooler to keep it warm while it rests for a minimum 1 hour, with 1 hour being idea.
+- Remove from the smoker, remove from the foil tray, wrap in new foil and then place in a cooler to keep it warm while it rests for a minimum 45 minutes, with 1 hour being ideal.

 Cook to tenderness and feel, not temp.
 Go to 200f and then start probing, it should ‘probe like butter’ between the bones.
 This may not be until anything from 200f to 210f, and differs from ribs to ribs.